mnixry/outline-authentik-groupsync/packages/outline/docs/AuthApi.md

     host = "https://app.getoutline.com/api"
 )

-# The client must configure the authentication and authorization parameters
-# in accordance with the API server security policy.
-# Examples for each auth method are provided below, use the example that
-# satisfies your auth use case.

-# Configure Bearer authorization (JWT): http
-configuration = outline_openapi.Configuration(
-    access_token = os.environ["BEARER_TOKEN"]
-)

 # Enter a context with an instance of the API client
 async with outline_openapi.ApiClient(configuration) as api_client: